phpearth/docs/general/wildcard-subdomains.md

----
-title: "How to Manage Wildcard Subdomains in PHP?"
+# How to Manage Wildcard Subdomains in PHP?
-updated: "August 29, 2015"
-permalink: "/faq/wildcart-subdomains/"
----

 Wildcard subdomains are used for user specific sites, Deviantart, blogspot.com are good examples.
 Usually DNS handles the subdomains depending on A and CNAME